 In Indiana, horse-drawn vehicles have the same rights and responsibilities as any other vehicle, but the very nature of these horse-drawn vehicles puts them at risk for serious accidents with motor vehicles.
 The following types of accidents appear frequently in the news:

-- Rear-end accidents that occur when a motor vehicle crashes into the back of a horse-drawn buggy
+- Rear-end accident that occurs when a motor vehicle crashes into the back of a horse-drawn buggy

 - Passing accidents that happen when a motor vehicle attempts to pass and hits a buggy just as begins to turn left

-- Intersection accidents that occur when a buggy is struck by a motor vehicle as it enters an intersection from a driveway or local road
+- Intersection wrecks that occur when a buggy is struck by a motor vehicle as it enters an intersection from a driveway or local road

 - Left-turn accidents that occur when a motor vehicle strikes a buggy that is making a left turn into a driveway or local road